Latest NFL Trade News, Deals and Rumors From Around the League

 Steelers nab pass rusher Malik Reed from Broncos

-Outside linebacker Malik Reed will have a new home in 2022 after the Denver Broncos and Pittsburgh agreed to a trade that is reportedly in exchange for a late-round draft pick.
+Outside linebacker Malik Reed will have a new home in 2022 after the Denver Broncos and Pittsburgh Steelers agreed to a trade on Tuesday.
+The Broncos walk away with a sixth-round selection in the 2023 NFL Draft from the deal.

 Reed, who enters his fourth NFL season this fall, has 15 career sacks and is expected to add depth to Pittsburgh’s pass rush.